-- 272. The Project will develop a knowledge management strategy at the start of the intervention to ensure effective use and dissemination of the information and data generated by the Monitoring and Evaluation System and the best practices and lessons learned captured under component 5.
-The Project includes among its activities in Component 5 the development of communication material as well as identification of best practices and lessons learned to guarantee knowledge generation. - 273.
-An initial mapping of all key stakeholders has been performed during the formulation stage (see Annex 1).
-The knowledge management strategy will update the stakeholders map at the inception stage to ensure all relevant stakeholders, including additional stakeholders that might not have been identified during formulation are targeted and engaged with the project learning activities.
+- 258. An initial mapping of all key stakeholders has already been performed during the formulation stage (see Annex 1).
+The knowledge management strategy will update the stakeholders map at the inception stage to ensure all relevant stakeholders, including new ones that might not have been identified during formulation are targeted and engaged with the project learning activities.
 Different audiences require different knowledge products to capture their attention.
 Thus, the KM strategy will identify the most adequate communication material to reach the different targeted stakeholders.
-A list of potential knowledge material might include short videos, leaflets, one-pagers, infographic, and multimedia resources to ensure knowledge is disseminated adequately targeting different learning needs. - 274.
-Additional dissemination activities will be identified while designing the learning agenda at the inception of the project, and annually developing the learning plans, which will include targeted activities to ensure all targeted stakeholders can learn and use the lessons derived from the project.
-The following dissemination and capacity building activities have already been included under component 5 and the M&E of the project: peer to peer learning between key government staff supported by specialists from the university, development of training material, embedding climate change and risk reduction planning to address flooding in the school curricula or through extra-curriculum activities targeting initial and middle school students, learning workshops to critically examine evidence from the implementation and the M&E data system for adaptive management and further planification of activities.
-Sharing of best practices will be promoted through these activities and at the community level through participatory approaches and stakeholders engagement process, with targeted activities to discuss the implementation of Project activities during field-visits and promote capacity building sharing information on best practices and lessons learned.
+To this end, a list of potential knowledge material might include short videos, leaflets, one-pagers, infographic, and multimedia resources to ensure knowledge is disseminated adequately targeting different learning needs. - 259.
+The KM strategy will also ensure to identify additional dissemination strategies.
+Some activities already included under component 5 and the M&E component of the project include peer to peer learning between key government staff supported by specialists from the university, development of training material, embedding climate change and risk reduction planning to address flooding in the school curricula or through extra-curriculum activities targeting initial and middle school students, learning workshops to critically examine evidence from the implementation and the M&E data system for adaptive management and further planification of activities.
+Sharing of best practices will be promoted through these activities and at the community level through participatory approaches and discussion of the implementation of Project activities.
 All activities targeting vulnerable population such as farmers, fisher folks, women and youth, vulnerable urban neighbourhoods for the development or redesign of resilient infrastructure or the climate-proofing of assets have a strong technical assistance component associated to ensure knowledge dissemination and appropriation of the adaptation measures at the community level.
 Ecosystem restoration activities will also be developed with a community-level approach, where community members will be trained to support rehabilitation efforts, which will in turn contribute to the longer-term sustainability of the Project.
-Knowledge products will be developed featuring the successful strategies used at the community level to disseminate knowledge and reinforce a virtuous cycle of learning and capacity building. - 275.
-The learnings coming from the project will also serve to inform the above-mentioned planned capacity building activities, this way strengthening the use of key lessons learned for improving implementation. - 276.
-Among planned activities in Component 5 (Activity 5.2.2 Identification of best practices and lessons learned, and dissemination activities.) an annual reflection workshop has been planned.
-These annual workshops will gather representatives from different stakeholders' groups to assess the progress of the project, identify lessons learned and best practices.
-All knowledge generated will be discussed among different stakeholders during this event, which will gather the information generated by the Project, including mid-term evaluation results, case studies and final evaluation findings and lessons learned.
-Additional targeted presentation to key government stakeholders will also be considered in case not everyone is willing to participate in the larger dissemination activities to promote evidence-based decision making and a learning culture of adaptation strategies in the SORB area. - 277.
-Coordination among key government stakeholders at the national and local level will be promoted through dedicated sessions held once a year.
-In these sessions, the project team will share information on the activities conducted, the progress and key lessons learned, and best practices identified.
-This sessions will also serve to ensure alignment of all planned activities at the project level with the work of national and local governmental institutions for the following year and ensure the findings, lessons learned, and best practices being identified with the project can be disseminated among key government officials and staff working in these topics.
+Knowledge products will be developed featuring the successful strategies used at the community level to disseminate knowledge and reinforce a virtuous cycle of learning. - 260.
+All knowledge generated will be discussed among different stakeholders at annual learning workshops, which will gather the information generated by the Project, including mid-term evaluation results, case studies and final evaluation findings and lessons learned.
+Additional targeted presentation to key government stakeholders will also be considered in case not everyone is willing to participate in the larger dissemination activities to promote evidence-based decision making and a learning culture of adaptation strategies in the SORB area.